Koodattu/ala-ranta.la/README.md

 - In-depth information about educatio and work experience
 - Projects gallery and in-depth information about the projects

-* Static website written in plain HTML, CSS and JavaScript
-* Hosted on Github Pages

 ## Tech

 The website is implemented as a static website written in plain HTML, CSS and JavaScript.
 The website is hosted here on GitHub Pages in this repository.
 The projects.json is generated from my projects readme markdown file.